The Moto G 5G Plus proves that 5G phones don't have to be expensive

-There is one quality nearly all 5G phones have in common: They are expensive.
+There's one quality nearly all 5G phones have in common: They're expensive.
 It will cost you at minimum $999 to buy a Motorola Edge Plus or one of the phones from the Samsung Galaxy S20 family.
 Depending on the carrier, the OnePlus 8 and LG V60 are slightly less expensive ranging from $700 up to $900 respectively.
-And who knows how much Apple will charge for its heavily rumored iPhone 12 that is expected to have 5G.
-So it's an absolute surprise to see Motorola launch the Moto G 5G Plus, a truly affordable 5G phone.
+And who knows how much Apple will charge for its heavily rumored iPhone 12, which is expected to have 5G.
+So it's a real surprise to see Motorola launch the Moto G 5G Plus, a truly affordable 5G phone.

-Motorola is no stranger to budget phones launching four new Moto phones in 2020 that cost between $150 and $300.
+Motorola is no stranger to budget phones, having launched four new Moto phones in 2020 that cost between $150 and $300.
 Motorola is also no stranger to 5G.
-In 2018, its Moto Z3 along with a separately sold 5G Moto Mod was the first official 5G phone.
+In 2018, its Moto Z3, along with a separately sold 5G Moto Mod, was the first official 5G phone.
 And last year, the company offered the Moto Z4 and the 5G mod for only $500 as a bundle.

 Take a closer look at the Moto G 5G Plus specs and how they compare to other 5G phones available today.